Kimberley Locke: Theatre

-In 2019, Locke made her Broadway debut as a special guest of Kristin Chenoweth in her one-woman show For the Girls.
+In 2019, Locke made her Broadway debut as a special guest of Kristin Chenoweth in her one-woman show Kristin Chenoweth: For the Girls.

 The following year, she announced her own one-woman show called The Sum of All Parts which, as summarized by BroadwayWorld.com, "traces the intimate journey down her very own yellow brick road, from growing up bi-racial, to being involved with "American Idol," to finding herself in the music that flowed throughout her life".
 Backed by a 13-piece orchestra, she presented an evening of intimate storytelling of meeting some of her own idols and pays tribute to Etta James, Judy Garland and others.

 In 2022, it was announced that Locke would make her musical theater debut, as the lead role in Summer: The Donna Summer Musical on board the Norwegian Prima.
 Locke plays Diva Donna, playing Summer as she reaches the height of her career.
-Of taking on the role, Locke stated "Donna Summer’s inspirational story and pioneering talent led the way for so many of today's brightest vocalists.
+Of taking on the role, Locke stated "Donna Summer's inspirational story and pioneering talent led the way for so many of today's brightest vocalists.
 She has left an immeasurable impact on music and culture, and I am excited to bring her story to guests around the world aboard the beautiful Norwegian Prima."

 Modeling career and weight loss

 From 2005 through September 2006, Locke was signed with Ford Models' 14+ Division.
 She has appeared on the covers of the July 2005 issue of Figure magazine and the summer 2007 issue of UneQ magazine.
 She has also been a former spokesperson for Lane Bryant and Seven7 Jeans.

 While filming for Celebrity Fit Club, Locke chose to follow the Jenny Craig diet plan and had great success.
 In December 2006, Locke was offered a deal as spokeswoman with Jenny Craig.
 At the completion of filming for the show, Kimberley weighed in at a final weight of 149 lbs; down a total of 27 lbs. from her original start weight of 176 lbs.
 A feature in the September 10th issue of People magazine shows Kimberley at 141 lbs., only three pounds away from her goal.
 Locke announced through her official MySpace blog on October 8, 2007, that she had finally achieved her 40-pound weight loss goal.

 In January 2008, Locke was featured as the centerfold of Us Weekly's "Diets That Work" issue.
 The feature counted down the top five celebrity diets of 2007, with Locke being named the winner.
-Ellen DeGeneres was so personally impressed by the feature that she asked Locke to be a special guest on an upcoming episode of her popular daytime talk show.
+Ellen DeGeneres was impressed by the feature and asked Locke to be a special guest on her daytime talk show.
 The episode taped on January 10, 2008, and aired the following day.